medoidai/skrobot/README.md

 * The provided estimator is not affected and is used only as a template

-* The provided estimator can be either a scikit-learn machine learning model (eg: LogisticRegression) or a pipeline ending with an estimator
+* The provided estimator can be either a scikit-learn machine learning model (e.g., LogisticRegression) or a pipeline ending with an estimator

 * The provided estimator needs to be able to predict probabilities through a ``predict_proba`` method